ginstrom/kanji-recognition/cline_docs/projectRoadmap.md

 - [2025-05-14] Added pytest and related packages to requirements.txt for unit testing
 - [2025-05-14] Implemented comprehensive unit tests for parse_etl9g.py, clean.py, and prepare.py modules
 - [2025-05-14] Added 'test' command to Makefile to simplify running unit tests in the Docker environment
+- [2025-05-15] Refactored datasplit.py to use LMDB databases for train, validation, and test splits with configurable ratios
+- [2025-05-15] Implemented comprehensive unit tests for datasplit.py module
+- [2025-05-15] Fixed bug in datasplit.py to handle different character count keys in metadata ('character_counts' vs 'character_counts_etl9g')